 I had drilled into my head by my mom and pastors that God gave me food to eat, and that if I wanted to continue eating beans and wieners or chipped chopped ham/gravy over toast, I better thank God for meeting my sustenance needs.
 This training stuck with me, and I continued to pray over meals until I was almost fifty years old.

-Over the weekend, we visited Polly’s Fundamentalist Christian parents.
-Polly’s dad is a retired Independent Fundamentalist Baptist (IFB) pastor.
-Mom is an excellent cake maker, and she had made a double-chocolate cake for us and my oldest son and his children, and my youngest son and his fiancée, who accompanied us.
+Several years ago, we visited Polly’s Fundamentalist Christian parents.
+(Both of them have died over the past three years.)
+Polly’s dad was a retired Independent Fundamentalist Baptist (IFB) pastor.
+Mom was an excellent cake maker, and she had made a double-chocolate cake for us and my oldest son and his children, and my youngest son and his fiancée, who accompanied us.
 As we were preparing to eat the cake, my father-in-law said to my oldest son, “Are you going to pray for the cake?”
 We all sat there stunned, not knowing what to do.
 You see, desserts were never prayed over.
 Never made sense to me why we prayed for the pot roast, carrots, and potatoes, but never for dessert.
-My son quickly avoided the prayer question, and Dad decided to go ahead without out it.
+My son quickly avoided the prayer question, and Dad decided to go ahead without it.
 Crisis averted.
 When Polly and I left Christianity, Dad would frequently ask me or one of my oldest two sons to pray for the food.
 Such requests were quietly and respectfully rebuffed with a “Why don’t you pray, Dad/Papaw?”
-To this day, I am not sure he truly knows and understands that his daughter and son-in-law, along with their children, are not Christians — or, at the very least, not his kind of Christian.
 Certainly, Polly and I don’t prevent anyone from praying at our table as long as they do it silently.
 God hears silent prayers, does he not?
 Yeah, I know, not really, but from an Evangelical perspective, he does.
 Want to pray for your food at atheist Nana and Grandpa’s table?
 Bow your head and silently shoot a prayer to Jesus.
 That’s all that matters right?
 If not, it would seem, at least to me, that meal prayers — especially in public settings — are meant to be statements instead of acts of piety and devotion.

 These days, I am with Jimmy Stewart when it comes to praying for our food: